 Please note that some of the behaviors of the demux block may be unexpected – we have highlighted them in bold.
 We are not specifying here several important behaviors related to queue size, arbitration and timing, which also influence the packet processing.

 The arrow shown between the arbiter and demux blocks represents an additional information flow between arbiter and demux: the packet being processed as well as the offset within the packet where parsing ended (i.e., the start of the packet payload).

+Available extern blocks

+The simple architecture provides an incremental checksum extern block, called Checksum16.
+The checksum unit has three methods:

+clear() – prepares the unit for a new computation

+update<T>(in T data) – add some data to be checksummed.
+The data must be either a bit-string, a header-typed value, or a struct containing such values.
+The fields in the header/struct are essentially concatenated in the order they appear in the type declaration.

+get() – returns the 16-bit one’s complement checksum.

 A complete program for the Simple Switch